tinkerbell/roadmap/design/230728_tinkerbell_workflow_execution.md

 #### Service protobuf

 The Workflow Service exposes 2 APIs, 1 for establishing a command stream and 1 for publishing Workflow execution events.
-The full protobuf can be found in Appendix A.
+The full protobuf can be found in Appendix B.

 ```protobuf
 // WorkflowService is responsible for retrieving workflows to be executed by the agent and